BHAVADHARANH/CREDIT-CARD-FRAUD-DETECTION/README.md

 # Credit Card Fraud Detection

 ## Project Overview
-This project aims to develop a machine learning-based classification model to detect fraudulent credit card transactions.
-The focus is on handling class imbalance, engineering meaningful features, and optimizing model performance to minimize false positives while ensuring high accuracy.
+This project aims to develop a classification model to detect fraudulent credit card transactions efficiently.
+The dataset is highly imbalanced, requiring special handling to ensure accurate fraud detection while minimizing false positives.

 ## Dataset
-The dataset consists of anonymized transaction data, including:

-- Time: The elapsed time since the first transaction
-- Amount: The transaction amount
-- V1 - V28: Principal components obtained from PCA to protect confidentiality
-- Class: The target variable (0 = Legitimate, 1 = Fraudulent)
+The dataset contains anonymized credit card transactions, including transaction time, amount, and transformed numerical features.
+The target variable indicates whether a transaction is fraudulent or legitimate.

 ## Data Preprocessing

-- Normalization: Standardization of Amount and Time for consistency
+1. Missing values were checked, and since none were present, no imputation was required.
+2. The dataset had numerical features with different scales.
+The transaction amount and time were normalized to improve model performance.
-- Handling Imbalance: Synthetic Minority Over-sampling Technique (SMOTE) is applied to address the skewed class distribution
+3. Class imbalance was addressed using Synthetic Minority Over-sampling Technique (SMOTE) to balance fraudulent and non-fraudulent transactions.
-- Data Splitting: The dataset is divided into training (80 percent) and testing (20 percent) sets

 ## Feature Engineering

-- Transaction Frequency: The number of transactions per user within a given timeframe
-- Spending Patterns: Identification of unusual spending behavior based on transaction amounts
-- Anomaly Detection: Analysis of deviations from normal transaction activity
+1. Transaction frequency was calculated to track how often similar transactions occur.
+2. Spending patterns were analyzed to detect deviations from normal spending behavior.
+3. Time-based anomalies were identified to detect unusual transactions occurring outside of typical hours.

 ## Model Selection
-Several classification algorithms are implemented and evaluated:

-- Logistic Regression
-- Random Forest
-- XGBoost
+1. Logistic Regression was used as a baseline model for comparison.
+2. Random Forest was chosen for its ability to handle imbalanced datasets effectively.
+3. XGBoost was used due to its high performance in classification tasks.

-## Evaluation Metrics
+## Model Evaluation
-To ensure a reliable fraud detection system, multiple performance metrics are used:

-- Accuracy: Measures overall correctness
-- Precision: Ensures legitimate transactions are not incorrectly flagged
-- Recall: Ensures fraudulent transactions are detected
-- F1-Score: Balances precision and recall
+1. Accuracy was considered but not relied upon due to class imbalance.
+2. Precision was evaluated to ensure fraudulent transactions flagged by the model were truly fraudulent.
+3. Recall was prioritized to maximize the detection of actual fraudulent cases.
+4. F1-score was used to balance precision and recall.
-- AUC-ROC: Evaluates the model’s ability to distinguish between legitimate and fraudulent transactions
+5. AUC-ROC was analyzed to measure the model’s ability to differentiate between fraud and legitimate transactions.

+## Results

+1. Logistic Regression had high recall but very low precision, leading to many false positives.
+2. Random Forest achieved a good balance between precision and recall.
+3. XGBoost provided the best performance with the highest AUC-ROC and F1-score.

-## Expected Outcome
+## Conclusion

-The project aims to develop a robust fraud detection model that effectively identifies fraudulent transactions while minimizing false alarms.
-The final model will be selected based on the best balance of accuracy, recall, and precision.
+1. XGBoost was selected as the final model due to its superior fraud detection performance.
+2. Feature engineering contributed significantly to improving model accuracy.
+3. The model effectively detects fraudulent transactions while keeping false positives low.

 ## Repository Structure

-- Data Preprocessing and Feature Engineering
-- Model Training and Evaluation
-- Results Analysis and Optimization
+1. data - Contains the dataset.
+2. notebooks - Includes exploratory data analysis and model training scripts.
+3. src - Source code for preprocessing, training, and evaluation.
-- Documentation and Code Submission
+4. README.md - Documentation of the project.